 If you are coming to hospital for an inpatient stay, please remember to bring your medicines in with you and any information you may have in relation to the medicines you routinely take at home.
 This way we can ensure you continue to receive the correct medicines during your stay in hospital.
 Where appropriate these medicines will be used during your inpatient stay.

-The use of medicines is the most common clinical intervention made by the NHS.
+The use of medicines is the most common clinical intervention made by the NHS and unless managed appropriately can be a significant clinical and financial risk.
 The Pharmacy Department is recognised as the centre of expert knowledge within the Trust on the use of medicines.
 Our aim is to ensure that our patients get the maximum benefit from the medicines they receive.

-Pharmacy Department is located on the first floor of The County Hospital directly above the Accident and Emergency Department.
+Pharmacy Department is located on the first floor of The County Hospital directly above the Accident and Emergency Department opposite the Spires Restaurant.

 Our staff comprises Pharmacists, Pharmacy Technicians, Assistant Technical Officers and Administrative Support.